Stroke Rate & the Ramp Test to Improve your Efficiency

 How to increase your Swimming Stroke Per Minute (SPM) or Arm Cadence

-I must admit this is an area I like to work on in my own stroke and sometimes I just zone out and get into a rhythm which is slower than I should be doing to reach my goals.
+I must admit this is an area I like to work on in my own stroke but sometimes I just zone out and get into a rhythm which is slower than I should be doing to reach my goals.

 What is Stroke per Minute (SPM)?